*10% allowance for waste is included. This assumes concrete density is 150 lbs. per cubic foot. This is an estimate.

 After you pick the material, you will need to figure out exactly how much of it you will need for your concrete project.
 All concrete is estimated in cubic yards (one cubic yard = 27 cubic feet).
-For large concrete jobs - four cubic yards or more - the concrete should be delivered by ready-mix truck.
+For large concrete jobs - four cubic yards or more - the concrete should be delivered by a ready-mix truck.
 It’s also possible to haul fresh concrete to your site in special two-cubic-yard trailers provided by concrete producers.
 For small or medium jobs, it’s best to mix your own in a rented concrete mixer.
-For very small jobs, you can purchase sacks of ready-mix that only require you to add water.
+For very small jobs, you can purchase sacks of ready-mix that only require water.

 The best way to calculate how much concrete you’re going to need in cubic yards is to do the following:

 - Mark the area that will need concrete and divide it into smaller areas.